Speldosa/Speldosa.github.io/README.md

 	- Blue version.
 	- Green version.
 - Fix mp3-versions of the arranged songs.
 (Wait until you have fixed the script.)
-- Tweak the phone interface:
-	- Make a new footer menu (hamburger?) for the phone interface.

-## Secondary:
 - Write small summaries for each article.
 (Maybe make it so that there is some kind of fold out text.
 Should the summary description work the same way?
 Or should the text there be displayed directly?)
 - See if you can find a better font.
 - Migrate old blog posts that are good to the new site.